everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 ### Date long format
 Dates in long format are according to [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) format

 ## Credits objects
-Almost evert return value contains a standard Credits object.
+Almost every return value contains a standard Credits object.
 It contains the necessary information to display with the data, as defined in [API Terms of Use](/basics/terms_of_use.md) to give Everysport credit for providing the data.

 ### Credits format
 * message - "Provided by Everysport.com", string